 Table 1 shows detailed figures for key alcohol indicators across Wales for the most recent five years.
-There were 9,669 unique individuals admitted with an alcohol-specific condition in any diagnostic position in 2019-20, accounting for 14,749 admissions.
-The number of unique individuals admitted for alcohol-specific conditions has decreased by 4.2 per cent over the last 5 years.
+There were 9,035 unique individuals admitted with an alcohol-specific condition in any diagnostic position in 2021-22, accounting for 13,815 admissions.
+The number of unique individuals admitted for alcohol-specific conditions has decreased by 9.1 per cent over the last 5 years.

-The European age standardised rate (EASR) of alcohol-specific admissions was 312.2 persons per 100,000 population, showing a 6 per cent decrease since 2015-16.
-There were 2,608 individuals admitted for an alcohol-specific condition in the primary position, with a total of 3,478 admissions, (23.6 per cent of alcohol-specific admissions).
+The European age standardised rate (EASR) of alcohol-specific admissions was 253 persons per 100,000 population.
+The number of unique individuals admitted for an alcohol-attributable condition in 2021-22 was 17,839, a decrease of 37.2 per cent compared to the previous year.
+An alcohol-attributable condition was recorded in the primary position for 17,839 individuals.